There are certain images that are just plain iconic. You can place them immediately, whether you see them in a museum or screen-printed on a tote bag.

 During the 1960s, he also made prints of other celebrities, including Elvis and Elizabeth Taylor.
 What tied a lot of his work together was the fact that each of his subjects had something to do with popular culture.
 His creations made people think about the connections between what they found important and how easily accessible it was.

 Andy Warhol lived through a lot of the major events of the 20th century.
 It’s important to understand how those events changed society, though!
 Those changes are a large part of what caused changes in the art world.
 These events and changes are important to record on your timeline.
-(If you haven’t downloaded your free timeline, you can do so below!)
+(If you haven’t downloaded your timeline, you can get it at my store!)

 - When Warhol was born in 1928, America was firmly in the Jazz Age, the Roaring 20s.
 People were prosperous, industry was booming, and society had become more open to new styles like flapper styles and modern art.